datasciblog/datasciblog.github.io/_posts/2020-02-26-tree-boosting-03.md

 $$\hat{\rho}_m = \underset{\rho}{\arg\min} \sum\limits_{i=1}^n
 L(y_i, \hat{f}^{(m−1)}(x_i) + \rho \hat{\phi}_m(x_i)).$$

-A regularization technique, *shrinkage*, also was introduced, where the step length at each iteration is multiplied by some factor $0 < \eta \leq 1$.
+A regularization technique, *shrinkage*, is also used where the step length at each iteration is multiplied by some factor $0 < \eta \leq 1$.
 The factor $\eta$ is sometimes referred to as the **learning rate** as lowering it can slow down learning.

 Combining all this, the "step" taken at each iteration $m$ is given by